-Well… a lot, actually.
-Whether you like it or not, your business name will be the first impression you give to your potential clients.
-You’ll want to choose a name that—at best—makes the client relate with your brand or—at worst—peaks the client’s interest enough to want to know more about it.
+Well… a lot, actually!
+They say people make up their mind about a brand in less than 30 seconds.
+That’s not a lot of time, so make it count!
+Whether you like it or not, your business name will be the first impression your potential clients receive.
+You’ll want to choose a name that is relatible, punchy, or interesting enough to make people want to know more.

 Developing your Brand

-Before you choose a business name, you need to have established your brand values.
-You’ll want to pick a name that fits in with your brand image.
-For instance, a business that stands for classical elegance and timeless decor will be named completely differently than a business whose focus is on fun and eclectic events, or corporate parties.
+Before you choose a business name, you need establish your brand’s values.
+Pick a name that fits in with your brand image.
+For instance, a business that stands for classic elegance and timeless decor will be named differently than a business whose focus is on fun and eclectic events.
 Once you have a general description of your brand’s core values, you’ll be better equipped to make a short list of possible names.

 Making a Short List

 There are countless sources from which you can draw inspiration for a business name.
-Once you have an idea of the message you want to convey, you can then start looking for words, phrases or names that convey that message.
+Once you have an idea of the message you want to convey, start looking for words, phrases or names that convey that message.
 Consider looking into: